 We think conferences are great opportunities to use talks and posters to tell people about all the cool stuff we’re developing, provide training with workshops and learn more about what’s going on in our fields of interest.
-Ensembl team members attend many conferences a year and 2018 is no exception, we’re planning to attend nineteen (so far)!
+Ensembl team members attend many conferences a year and 2018 is no exception, we’re planning to attend twenty (so far)!

 Ensembl developments at conferences

 Conferences can be a great place to learn about the exciting new developments going on at Ensembl.
 We often have posters and talks at many relevant conferences.
 So far this year, PAG featured talks from our gene annotators on their work with the wheat, goat, sheep and pig genomes.
 Later on, we’ll have posters at VizBi on our work with user journeys, at Biology of Genomes on rodent annotation and on the genome editing catalogue and at Genomics of Rare Disease on genotype to phenotype mapping and resources, plus many more.
 We like to give conference goers a sneaky peak of what’s coming in Ensembl and how it all works in the background.

 It’s really useful for us to get feedback on the work we’re doing, so if you see we’re at a conference you’re attending, please come and say Hi.
 Drop by our posters, come to our talks or just collar us at coffee.
 Ensembl Twitter will usually tell you who might be at a conference, so keep an eye on that for names.